 Sarah’s bad partner luck continued on Rivals II, when she was paired with Trishelle.
 After an ugly fight with Aneesa, Trishelle quit, sending Sarah home with her.

 Finally Sarah was given a worthy partner when she was paired with Jordan on Exes II.
-The self-proclaimed Wonder Twins (a bit of a strange nickname given that they made out on Rivals II), her and Jordan were the best team of the season, winning the Power Couple three times and defeating Zach/Jonna in the Hammer it Home elimination.
+The self-proclaimed Wonder Twins (a bit of a strange nickname given that they made out on Rivals II) were the best team of the season, winning the Power Couple three times and defeating Zach/Jonna in the Hammer it Home elimination.

 Sarah also played an excellent political game on Exes II.
 She perfectly played both sides between Wes and Bananas in the first half of the game, jumped ship from Wes when Bananas came back into the game, then made the smart, cutthroat move of sending Bananas/Nany into the final elimination.